 For those of us who did not serve under The Colours of the old XIIth Foot and did not see action at Dunkirk or Normandy, or in Malaya or Cyprus, our role is the history of the Regiment is just as important as those who served in it.
 The memory of these men, and the deeds they performed can, and will, be remembered by a new generation of 'footsloggers'.
 As those who served at Minden were proud of the forefathers reputation at Dettingen, and those who fought at D-Day were proud of their fathers deeds on the Somme, we, the next generation of 'Minden Boys' are rightfully proud of all those who have gone before us.
 Family historians, militaria collectors and model makers all share a passion for knowledge of the past.
 A passion that we share too.
 By forming the Friends, we hope to channel that passion into a bright and vibrant organisation that will keep alive the memory of all those men of The Suffolk Regiment who have served before us in peace and war, for many years to come.

 Membership to the Friends is open to all who wish to join us.
 Families and descendants of Suffolk Regiment soldiers, researchers, historians, collectors and schoolchildren are all welcome and former Suffolk Regiment soldiers can also join at a reduced membership rate.
-We hope that amongst the Friends we shall find enthusiastic volunteers who will help out with the running of the Regimental Museum and assist in the planning and preparation of annual Regimental events such as 'Minden Day'.
+We hope that amongst the Friends we shall find enthusiastic volunteers who will help out with the running of the Regimental Museum and who could assist in the planning and preparation of annual Regimental events such as 'Minden Day'.
 The Friends also organise dedicated Suffolk Regiment battlefield tours and we actively encourage our members to carry research projects on many aspects of regimental history.

 Membership to the Friends entitles you to receive our highly praised publications; The Castle & Key and the Gazette, along with other special regimental benefits.
 If this appeals to you then please explore our website further to find out how you can join us.